 To view details about APKs generated from your app bundle, go to the top of the screen and select an app bundle from the drop-down.

 View the size savings you gained by publishing an app bundle.

 Size savings are based on the APK received by a popular device configuration, compared to the universal APK (which contains all of your resources, code, and assets).
 Size savings typically come from sending optimized language, density, and ABI resources per device.

 Download generated APKs

 To test your app on a device, download the generated APKs for each device configuration by selecting the download arrow .

-APKs generated from app bundles have a maximum file size of 100MB.
-If an APK is more than 100MB, you'll see a red error icon in the "Installed APK size" column.
+APKs generated from app bundles have a maximum size limit.
+If your APK has a compressed size at the time of download that’s higher than 100MB, you'll see a red error icon in the "Installed APK size" column.
 Select the row with the error to find the devices where your app bundle is generating large APKs.
 Reduce the size of your app, then upload a new app bundle.